bhamail/pinexus/README.md

 PiNexus
 =======

-Tools to play with Nexus on a RaspberryPi.
+Tools to play with Nexus on a [Raspberry Pi](https://www.raspberrypi.org).

 Website:
 https://bhamail.github.com/pinexus/